clarkevansteenderen/spede_sampler_R/README.md

 |iteration2.tre| 50 | 50| 85.71| 85.71| 97.22|92.31|97.06|90|90|100|

 18. In the **Plot for multiple-column data** tab, upload the amalgamated dataframe downloaded in step 17.
 These are all in the same **Multiple_data** folder for reference.
 Upload the **percent_excl_singles.csv** file under **LINE 1** and **oversplitting_excl_singles.csv** under **LINE 2**.
 Change the title to "Percentage match excluding single-sample GMYC species", and edit the y-axis label to "Match (%)".
 Set the y-axis tick-mark interval to 10.
 Plot the boxplot and line plot, with the desired tweaks (e.g. point colour, ggplot theme).
 19. Plot a boxplot, or the line plot with either one or both lines displayed.
 To add the second line, select the **Include second line on line plot** check box.
+Note that the boxplot button plots the data that was uploaded as Line 1.

 <img src="worked_example_images/multiple_data_plots.png" alt="drawing" width="900"/>